magnet-tn/dwa15-fall2016-notes/03_Laravel/10_Controllers.md

 After making these changes, visit `http://localhost/books` to make sure it's still working.

-If we create a route for each of the book actions, we'd end up with something like this:
+If we create a route -> controller connection for each of the book actions, we'd end up with something like this:

 ```php
 Route::get('/books', 'BookController@index')->name('books.index');